atib80/team_formation_problem_solution_provided_using_greedy_algorithm/README.md

-# team_formation_problem_solution_provided_using_greedy_algorithm
+# Hackerrank -> Algorithms -> Greedy -> Team Formation

-One possible efficient solution to Hackerrank's Team Formation advanced coding challenge using a slightly modified, hacked version of the greedy algorithm.
+One possible efficient solution to Hackerrank's Team Formation coding challenge using a slightly modified, hacked version of the well-known, popular greedy algorithm.